 I am currently at work on three new book projects.
 Two of them focus on relations between Muslims and Christians in the medieval and early modern Mediterranean.

-The first of these projects, tentatively An Island of Interfaith Trust in a Sea at War examines a place much in the news today as a meeting point between Africa and Europe: Lampedusa, a tiny island off the coast of Sicily, where thousands of immigrants fleeing North Africa and Sub-Saharan Africa wash up each year (often, their frail boats capsize off shore, causing hundreds of deaths, as happened in October 2013).
+The first of these projects, tentatively Island of Trust in a Sea of Danger: Lampedusa examines a place much in the news today as a meeting point between Africa and Europe: Lampedusa, a tiny island off the coast of Sicily, where thousands of immigrants fleeing North Africa and Sub-Saharan Africa wash up each year (often, their frail boats capsize off shore, causing hundreds of deaths, as happened in October 2013).
 In 2013, Pope Francis I chose this island as the destination for his first papal visit outside Rome.
 It is no accident that on Lampedusa, the pope offered prayers for the immigrants at a chapel dedicated to the Virgin Mary, for memories of the site’s ecumenical past linger today; in the late medieval and early modern eras, Muslims and Christians prayed together in the cave shrine that preceded the current chapel.
 In this book, I will focus on the deep history of this island and its shrine, which loomed so large in pre-modern European mentality that Lampedusa may have been Shakespeare’s inspiration for the enchanted isle disputed between Prospero and Caliban in The Tempest.
 But while Shakespeare and other famed Renaissance authors chose Lampedusa as the physical setting for literary representations of the contest between Islam and Christianity, this island located in a sea of danger and interfaith military hostility was actually experienced by the men, Muslim and Christian, who sailed the Mediterranean as a place of interfaith trust.
 In my research, I am exploring the geographical, geological, cultural, religious reasons that allowed Muslim and Christian sailors and pirates to make Lampedusa and its shrine into an interfaith refuge.

 My second new project, tentatively entitled “Neighbors: Life in a Medieval Borderland,” returns me to Iberia.
 This is an archivally based project using material documenting the network of social, sexual, cultural, economic, religious, and ritual relations that, in the fifteenth century, bound the Granadan Muslim town of Vera together with the town of Lorca, its Christian neighbor across the frontier in Castile.
 “Neighbors” Remensnyder anticipates that “Neighbors” will make an innovative contribution to the bibliography about medieval frontiers by: 1) focusing in depth on two communities in order to capture the texture of life in the borderlands and reveal new aspects of it; 2) thinking about borderlands in terms of the history of physical space; 3) examining the role of memory in the conceptual construction of borders.
 Tracing the life patterns of individuals from Lorca and Vera as they intermarried, traded, and warred with each other, I will explore the formal and informal mechanisms that they developed to negotiate moments of tension.
 I will show how these neighborly relations were informed by and inscribed on the physical landscape, as certain places became privileged sites for the resolution of charged issues.
 I will also ask how those relations were affected by the radical changes of the last decade of the fifteenth century and the early sixteenth century, when Vera was incorporated into Castile and its inhabitants forcibly converted to Christianity.
 Here questions about memory and borderlands posed by the archival material will come to the fore.
 In this set of testimonies resulting from a conflict between Lorca and Vera over their respective civic boundaries, residents of each town remembered the pre 1492 situation, tailoring their memories in crucial ways.